-- Harassment of an employee takes place over the course of their employment. - The employer fails to take all reasonable steps to prevent harassment to the employee during employment.
+- Harassment of an employee takes place over the course of their employment; and - The employer has failed to take all reasonable steps to prevent harassment to the employee during employment.

 Employers will not be penalised for failing to anticipate the unforeseeable, or for failing to take unworkable or impractical steps.